-Not all sans serif fonts look dull and boring.
+Not all sans-serif fonts look dull and boring.
 Just take a look at this font created by Nick Curtis.
 The art deco style looks vintage and glamorous at the same time.
 That said, it would be an awesome font to use if you’re trying to channel that kind of sophisticated but sleek vibe.

 Here’s another hand-drawn style by Font Diner.
-If you’re drawn to use the popular blue mountain espresso font on your menu, Fredericka the Great will be a great one to use for the headings.
+If you’re drawn to using the popular blue mountain espresso font on your menu, Fredericka the Great will be a great one to use for the headings.
 Since both look hand-drawn, your menu will look bespoke and handcrafted – just like how many coffee lovers like their cup of joe.

 If you’re looking for a font that gives off a warm and cozy feel, consider this work created by Yan Studio.
 Out of all the different fonts for cafe ventures, curvy script styles like this gives the impression of a friendly neighborhood cafe.
 A coffee shop with this font on the logo looks like a place where you’d sit down with a cappuccino and a cupcake while reading a good book.

 This font by madeDeduk is a good choice if you’re looking for a script font that doesn’t look too uptight.
 If you’re drawn to coffee calligraphy fonts like the cafe script font, then you’ll surely appreciate this one.
-Because the strokes look spontaneous, it gives the feel of a barista writing the name on the shop window early in the morning just before brewing a fresh pot.
+Because the strokes look spontaneous, this design inspiration gives the feel of a barista writing the name on the shop window early in the morning just before brewing a fresh pot.

 Here are a few quick pointers to remember when choosing a brand font:

-When it comes to coffee shop fonts, you’d want something that will look good when applied to your shop name.
-But more importantly, the style itself should jive with the brand identity you’re trying to project.
+- The signage typography should jive with your brand style guide.
 Otherwise, your visuals and brand messaging will be incongruent – this can sour your entire marketing strategy faster than a cup of acidic brew could.

-We have the top 2 percent of designers who all have excellent typography intuition (trust me when I say they know fonts – we had a font-guessing game at our last year-end party and they killed it).
+If you’re still not quite sure about what font to use and how to apply it to your brand visuals, leave the job to us at Penji.
+We have the top 2 percent of designers who all have excellent typography intuition (trust me when I say they know fonts – we had a font-guessing game at our last year-end party, and they killed it).